Azure-Samples/spark-on-aks-benchmark/README.md

 TPC-DS, a third-party committee that provides industry standard benchmark tools for measuring performance of decision support solutions.
 You can access the various tools on their [website](http://www.tpc.org/tpcds/default5.asp).

-In this benchmark, we evaluated and measured the performance of Spark SQL using the TPC-DS benchmark on Azure Kubernetes (AKS).
-Our tests was limited to q64-v2.4, q70-v2.4, q82-v2.4
+This project implements a derivative of TPC-DS benchmark wrapped within [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
+In this derivative benchmark, we evaluated and measured the performance of Spark SQL on Azure Kubernetes (AKS).
+Our tests was limited to q64-v2.4, q70-v2.4, q82-v2.4 queries.
-These queries were executed with the wrapper written by Databricks https://github.com/npoggi/spark-sql-perf/tree/spark-3_update

 ## Running the sample

 The required steps to run the performance benchmark is documented [here](./benchmark/README.md)